Control Catalog Guide

 go install cuelang.org/go/cmd/cue@latest

-cue vet -c -d '#ControlCatalog' github.com/gemaraproj/gemara@latest your-control-catalog.yaml
+cue vet -c -d '#ControlCatalog' github.com/gemaraproj/gemara@v1 your-control-catalog.yaml

 Step 5: Assemble the Full Catalog and Validate